-The Existence and Functions of the Ionic Calcium Ion
+The Existence of the Ionic Calcium Ion

 According to Dr. Reich, A calcium ion is said to be in ionic form or “ionized” (Ca++) when it is capable of being absorbed and entering into an immediate chemical reaction whenever required by the body.
-Almost 60 percent in the blood serum is in the ionic form, which is of great importance in . . .
+Almost 60 percent of the blood serum is in the ionic form, which is of great importance in . . .

 - blood coagulation, in